SavannahBolger/Cube-Project/Cube/README.md

 * To check environment variable is set correctly open a command prompt and type `echo %SFML_SDK%` the path to SFML sdk should be show.
 * Select a project default target `x86` when running executable
 * If the project builds but does not `xcopy` the required dll's try moving your project to a directory you have full access to, see http://tinyurl.com/SFMLStarter for a guide on post build events.
+* Alternatively set the Environment Variable in Configuration Properties | Debugging | Environment to `PATH=%PATH%;%SFML_SDK%\bin` this will ensure DLL's are discoverable when running in debug mode with copying the DLL's to the executable directory

 ### Cloning Repository ###
 * Run GitBash and type the Follow commands into GitBash